robotics102/robotics102.github.io/dtc-bootcamp/follow-me.md

 Grab a robot with a fully charged battery.
 Before you begin, you will need to have followed these guides on your laptop:
+* Make sure your robot is setup by following the [Quick Start Guide](/tutorials/robot.html#quickstart)
 * Install VSCode ([tutorial](/tutorials/setup.html))
 * Connect to the MBot with VSCode remote ([tutorial](/tutorials/robot.html#sec_robot_prog))